Create a simple drawing app using the Python library "TKEasyGUI"

 Next, let's create a simple drawing app.

-The following Canvas elements can be used for depiction.
+It looks like the following Canvas elements can be used for drawing:

 https://github.com/kujirahand/tkeasygui-python/blob/main/docs/TkEasyGUI/widgets-py.md#canvas